rehanvipin/smally/README.md

 Video compression with math, yay!
 While mainting quality, good enough for humans.
 Lossy Compression.

-## Current best: 47% of original size.
+## Current best: 16% of original size.

 Wanted to compress your files with your notebook and pencil?
 Now you can!

-Using the Singular Value Decomposition and picking out the nicest eigenvectors, as shown by [Professor Gilbert Strang](http://www-math.mit.edu/~gs/) in his book "introduction to linear algebra", thank you for everything!
+Using the Singular Value Decomposition and picking out the nicest eigenvectors, as shown by [Professor Gilbert Strang](http://www-math.mit.edu/~gs/) in his brilliant book "Introduction to linear algebra"
 Still working on obtaining the eigenvector bases for every frame, seems unlikely though.

 ### What's working?
-1. The image compression
+1. The image compression (b/w)
-2. The video compression
+2. The video compression (b/w and color)
-...
-That's it?
-Not really, they don't technically work, as of now the output files also contain the redundant information which meant to be discarded.
-Although the mp4 format somehow already does this when it receives the processed file.
+Video compression works without using a new format to store the tensors because mp4 automatically compresses empty space (most likely)

-### What's left?
+### ToDo
-1. Actual compression, maybe with a new format.
-Need a fancy new decoder too.
-Can save network bandwidth 10/10.
-2. Parallelize?
-A lot of the operations can be parallelized, maybe with CPU threads, maybe with a GPU.
-3. Clean up the use of external libraries, try to maximise each one's functionality.
+- [x] Use multiprocessing to process color videos
+- [ ] Store in new format (Not required as of now as mp4 handles it automatically)
+- [ ] More coarse grained parallelism so that overhead is reduced

 ## Actual usage
 Install everything: